merative/spm-kubernetes/docs/04-RUNTIME/interrogate_runtime.md

 This command lists the names of all the pods and their status.

-When a pod is running, you can read the log of that pod by running the following shell script:
+When a pod is running, you can read the log of that pod by running the following command:

 ```shell
 kubectl logs pod-name